Tricia Walsh-Smith: Career

 Walsh-Smith appeared in over five hundred commercials on British and European television, including as a schoolgirl in the commercial for Hellmann's Mayonnaise.
 Her television and film roles include the British horror film, Terror (1978), Kenny Everett Video Show, Constant Hot Water, Dick Emery and the children's television drama, Grange Hill.

 She has written the play Bonkers which premiered in London in 1987.

-Walsh-Smith's play, Addictions, has been used at a number of benefit readings to raise awareness and generate charitable giving for addicts.
-In 2007, Walsh-Smith cancelled one production of the play after learning that Smirnoff Vodka had become a sponsor.
+In 2007, Walsh-Smith cancelled one production of the play Addictions after learning that Smirnoff Vodka had become a sponsor.
 She said: "I was absolutely stunned.
 I couldn't believe it.
 The idea of having Smirnoff sponsoring this play, which is about addiction – what were they thinking? ...
 If we had gone ahead, I would have been looked at as a total hypocrite."

 In December 2008, Walsh-Smith released the song "I'm Going Bonkers" on iTunes Its video featured her dancing around London.
 The video went viral and quickly became YouTube's number one entertainment video.

 Walsh-Smith has previewed many of her comedy songs at nightclubs in London and at the O2 Arena and some of the songs were featured in the 12-part television series Pineapple Dance Studios, which aired in 2010 on Sky1 in the UK.
-The series was popular and after initially indicating that a second series would be produced, Sky1 reverted this decision due to failing to come to terms with studio owner Debbie Moore.
+In 2011 the series was BAFTA nominated and winner of the Royal Television Society Features and Lifestyle Award.
+After initially indicating that a second series would be produced, Sky1 reverted this decision due to failing to come to terms with studio owner Debbie Moore.

 In 2011, Walsh Smith appeared in Louie Spence's Showbusiness, also on Sky1.
 For this series, she made two music videos: "Stuff Ding Dong Merrily On High!" for the Christmas Special; and "Should I Go In The Jungle?", which was reportedly a lampooning of the ITV1 series, "I'm a Celebrity...Get Me Out of Here!".
 Episode Ten featured a workshop of her musical, Change The Day.
 Pineapple Dance Studios was sold around the world and aired on the US network Ovation in 2014.

 Walsh-Smith has appeared as a guest on The Insider (CBS), Good Morning America, (ABC), Inside Edition, (CBS), Geraldo, (Fox), Extra, (NBC), The Jeff Probst Show, (CBS), Sunrise (Channel 7), Access Hollywood, (NBC), Harry Hill's TV Burp, (ITV), The Noughties, (BBC Three), and On the Record with Greta Van Susteren.